First Class Sleeper

 a cushion and shock-absorber and so reduces the effect of

 turbulence.
 I have yet to be using it during a period of

 strong turbulence, so can't comment.

-The unit is for sale on
+The unit is available on Amazon for

 This is one of these